claraonmars/project-2/README.md

 ## Unresolved issues
 [x] Chat with other users

-[ ] Ajax calls work but redirect wrongly.
+[x] Ajax calls work but redirect wrongly.

 [ ] Image uploader.

 [ ] Check for overbooking.

-[ ] Click on location for directions?
+[ ] Click on location for directions.

+[ ] Optimize for mobile